mankadronit/60DaysofUdacity-Challenge/README.md

 - Tried to recreate a Keras Seq2Seq model in Pytorch.
 - Viewed more solutions on Kaggle and made notes on the different approaches used by the winners.
 ---

+### Day 47 - Tuesday, 13th August
+- Performed some data analysis on the Hackathon Forcast data and gained key insights from it.
+- Fine-tuned my LSTM model.
+- Increased the accuracy by taking Median of Medians.
+---